-29. The following table shows the gender pay gap between full time employees and part time employees using the mean hourly rate of pay for 2023.
+The following table shows the gender pay gap between full time employees and part time employees using the mean hourly rate of pay for 2024.
+When using the mean (average), the pay gap is favourable to both full time and part time female employees.

-All employees 2023: mean hourly rate
+All employees 2024: mean hourly rate

 Mean hourly rate Female Male Pay gap

-Full-time 24.03 21.93 -9.56%
+Full-time 22.58 20.74 -8.87%

-Part-time 14.30 12.93 -10.62%
+Part-time 14.64 13.51 -8.36%

-- 30. There is an increase in mean hourly rate for males and females compared to the last report as would be expected with a national pay award, with an increase in the part-time pay gap. - 31.
-The following table shows the gender pay gap between full time employees and part time employees using the median hour rate of pay for 2022-2023.
+The following table shows the gender pay gap between full time employees and part time employees using the median hour rate of pay for 2023-2024.
 When using the median, the pay gap is favourable to both full time and part time female employees.

-All Employees 2023: median hourly rate
+All Employees 2024: median hourly rate

 Median hourly rate Female Male Pay gap

-Full-time 19.85 16.60 -19.58%
+Full-time 20.83 17.81 -16.96%

-Part-time 11.18 10.98 -1.82%
+Part-time 12.21 12.17 -0.33%

-32. The table on the next page demonstrates the full time female employees and full time male employees by grade in Denbighshire County Council.
+The graph on the next page demonstrates the male and female employees by grade (NJC) in Denbighshire County Council.
 This graph displays the large proportion of part time female employees on the lower grades, and also the larger proportion of full time males at the higher grades.

-Figure 1 Chart to show employees in Denbighshire County Council by gender and grade for the period 1st April 2022 to 31st March 2023
+Figure 1: Chart to show employees in Denbighshire County Council by gender and grade for the period 1st April 2023 to 31st March 2024

-33. The table below demonstrates the distribution of males and females by working pattern.
+• The table below demonstrates the distribution of males and females by working pattern.

-Figure 2 Chart to show employees working patterns by gender.
+Figure 2: Chart to show employees working pattern by gender